corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-The specific type of UI Control.
+- Description: The specific type of UI Control.
 In the out of the box test driver, the following UI Controls / specifications are defined:

-- _type = ‘Text’_
+- `type = ‘Text’`

-    Single line text field input
+   - Description:    Single line text field input

 <!-- div:right-panel -->